httpwg/http-extensions/draft-thomson-http-encryption.md

 : The "keyid" parameter corresponds to the "keyid" parameter in the Encryption header field.

-key:
+aesgcm128:

-: The "key" parameter contains the URL-safe base64 [RFC4648] octets of the input keying material.
+: The "aesgcm128" parameter contains the URL-safe base64 [RFC4648] octets of the
+input keying material.

 dh: